ARBUCHELI/Scalable-Microservices-with-Kubernets/README.md

 # Scalable-Microservices-with-Kubernets

-## For this exercise a is necessary to use the Google Cloud Services.
+## In order to be able to implement the following exercises, it's neccesary to create an account in Google Cloud Services.